 Other Risks of Tooth Extraction

 Like any other dental procedure, there are some minimal risks you may face with tooth extraction, such as an infection or bleeding profusely.
-The specialists know the signs to watch for, and can help you, should you experience any side effects, and will give you detailed instructions on the aftercare and help you understand what signs to watch for should anything occur.
+Our specialists know the signs to watch for, and can help you, should you experience any side effects, and will give you detailed instructions on the aftercare and help you understand what signs to watch for should anything occur.

 Dealing with Impacted Teeth